Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: Masked AutoEncoder Purifier (MAEP)

 \subsection{Objective Function Design}

-We study diverse objective function designs \citep{he2022MAE,ho2022disco,kenton2019bert,shafahi2019AdversarialTraining,zhang2019TRADES}, all geared towards enhancing robust accuracy.
-These designs include TRADES \citep{zhang2019TRADES}, MLM \citep{he2022MAE,kenton2019bert}, and reconstruction loss \citep{ho2022disco,shafahi2019AdversarialTraining}, where TRADES is a popular choice for training robust classifiers, MLM showcases effectiveness in vision tasks, and reconstruction loss is often used for image reconstruction.
-We will delve into a discussion of the results produced by these designs, emphasizing the superior performance of our MAEP technique among these alternatives.
-In the following discussions, the distance measure $D$ is chosen to be $\ell_1$-norm.
-Please refer to Sec. \ref{sec:distance_measurement} of Appendix for details.
-The descriptions regarding reconstruction loss and extensions based on TRADES will be shown in Sec. \ref{Sec: Objective Functions} of Appendix, and the discussions on MAE and MAEP will be described here.
-In addition, the performance comparison of all loss designs can be found in \Cref{Tab:objective_function} of Sec. \ref{Sec: Objective Functions} in Appendix.
+We study diverse objective function designs \cite{he2022MAE,ho2022disco,kenton2019bert,shafahi2019AdversarialTraining,zhang2019TRADES}, all geared towards enhancing robust accuracy.
+These designs include TRADES \cite{zhang2019TRADES}, MLM \cite{he2022MAE,kenton2019bert}, and reconstruction loss \cite{ho2022disco,shafahi2019AdversarialTraining}, where TRADES is a popular choice for training robust classifiers, MLM showcases effectiveness in vision tasks, and reconstruction loss is often used for image reconstruction.
+We will delve into a discussion of the results produced by these designs, emphasizing the superior performance of MAEP among these alternatives.
+In the following, the distance measure $D$ is chosen to be $\ell_1$-norm as we find it performs better than mean square error.
+The descriptions regarding reconstruction loss and extensions based on TRADES and MLM will be shown in Sec. \ref{Sec: Objective Functions} of Appendix.
+In addition, the performance comparison of all loss designs can also be found in \Cref{Tab:objective_function} of Sec. \ref{Sec: Objective Functions}.